 Part of what makes The Red Shoes so memorable is its aesthetic.
 The film uses colour like you’ve never seen before.
 The stunning ballet costumes and layers of pan make-up transport us to another world, a world of dark fantasy.
-The dramatic effect of the ballet attire is further enhanced by the theatrical set decoration, the beautiful work of Hein Heckroth, the art director, who was also a painter.
+The dramatic effect of the ballet attire is further enhanced by the theatrical set decoration, the beautiful work of Hein Heckroth, the art director and costume designer, who was also a painter.
 It feels like his otherworldly, symbolically charged designs and vibrant colours lure us into Hans Christian Andersen’s fairy tale, on which the film was based.
 And there are, of course, the red shoes, those magic shoes that force their wearer to dance eternally.

 Anton Walbrook is brilliant in his portrayal of Boris Lermontov, the director of the ballet company.
 The figure of Lermontov is one of which Martin Scorsese says that it haunts his dreams.
 I can understand why.
 To Lermontov, ballet is a religion, and he is the image of the total creator, the artist as God, who creates using human materials.